Gordon633/base-time-stamp/README.md

 Make sure the contract address in `lib/abi.ts` matches the contract deployed on Base mainnet.

 Make sure the `base:app_id` value in `app/layout.tsx` matches the app configuration.

+Make sure the builder code in `lib/wagmi.ts` is set before redeploying.

+If any of these values are missing or incorrect, timestamp creation or attribution verification may not work as expected.

+## Verification Checklist